UUDigitalHumanitieslab/digital-atlas/README.md

 ## How it works

-This project integrates three isolated subprojects, each inside its own subdirectory with its own code, package dependencies and tests:
+This project integrates four isolated subprojects, each inside its own subdirectory with its own code, package dependencies and tests:

- - **backend**: the server side web application based on [Django][3] and [DRF][4]
+- **backend**: the server side web application based on [Django][3] and [DRF][4].
+Within this project this only serves the Angular frontend

+- **data**: reads the Excel sheet with all the collected data and exports it to a format which can be used by the frontend

  - **frontend**: the client side web application based on [Angular](https://angular.io)